-This year working on my state fair project seems to entail a lot of clearing the decks before I can get to it.
+This year working on my state fair project seems to entail a lot of clearing the decks before I can get to it, and in the process I came across the elements I needed to complete a photo tutorial.

 This is in large part due to the fact that what remains to be done is a huge amount of piecing and detail work as can be seen in this photo where I left off before I packed everything up last year: